-Except as prohibited by § 164.502(a)(5)(i) of the Privacy Rules, a plan may disclose PHI to the Plan Sponsor: (i) if such information is Summary Health Information and is requested by the Plan Sponsor in order to obtain premium bids from health plans for providing health benefits under the Plan or to modify, amend, or terminate the plan; (ii) if such information is Enrollment Information; or (iii) if such information under 45 C.F.R. §164.508.
+Except as prohibited by § 164.502(a)(5)(i) of the Privacy Rules, a plan may disclose PHI to the Plan Sponsor: (i) if such information is Summary Health Information and is requested by the Plan Sponsor in order to obtain premium bids from health plans for providing health benefits under the Plan or to modify, amend, or terminate the plan; (ii) if such information is Enrollment Information; or (iii) if such information is disclosed pursuant to an authorization under 45 C.F.R. §164.508.